craigargh/cfg-python/more_depth/logic_and_if_statements.md

 ### Checking Stuff is True or False

 A lot of the time you won't know if something is `True` or `False` until you check it.
-This is where logical operators come in.
+This is where comparators come in.

-In their most basic form logical operators will compare one value with another, then will return `True` or `False` depending on the result.
+In their most basic form comparators will compare one value with another, then will return `True` or `False` depending on the result.

 Say I have five forks and six friends, and I want to know if I have enough forks to throw a dinner party.
 To do this I can check whether the number of forks I have is greater than my number of friends: